intelligent-agent/redeem/docs/gettingstarted/installation.rst

 If you need help with this, check out :doc:`/support/howto/imageburn`.

 Next, insert the microSD card into the BeagleBone Black, hold down the boot button and apply power.

-..  figure:: media/bbb_bootbutton.jpg
+..  figure:: media/beaglebone_boot_diagram.png

-:todo:`add picture of bbbw`

 After 10-15 seconds, there will be 4 blue lights on the BeagleBone Black that will will flash in a `Kight Rider`__ pattern.
 The flashing procedure will take about